geographyclub/svgeo/README.md

 # svgeo

-Geographic files converted to svg format -- ready to use with any vector editing software.
+Geographic layers converted to svg format -- ready to use with any vector editing software.

 ## Downloads